 Psychologically, if you have a strong mentality, decide from the outset that losing doesn’t affect your mentality then you should play.
 Surely after a few rounds of play, you will reap profits.

-But if your trading psychology is not good, the losing will affects every single turn of your trade, you need to stop but you don’t.
+But if your trading psychology is not good, the losing will affect every single turn of your trade, you need to stop but you don’t.
 Or you are a player with a small amount of capital, so you can’t play Martingale, because you will be affected a lot when your capital gradually reaches 0.

 Manage your capital properly